 All of my life I have been close friends with people who are Muslim, Buddhist or even atheist.
 In fact some of the smartest, best, most honest people I have known have been atheists.
 They have all known that I think they ought to be Christians.
 But they also know that if they aren’t going to be Christians, my hope for them is that they would be the most devout, loving Muslim, Buddhist or whatever that they can be.
 God and Jesus will take and receive the credit in due time.
 (FWIW, I’m also fully aware that my non-Christian friends believe that time will prove that I am wrong.
 Which is fine.
 We can disagree and leave it at that.
 Time will tell that I’m right. ;P )

 It’s not that I hold to the idea that there are many paths up the mountain.
 Rather, I believe that there is only one path up the mountain and you can call it different things and you can bring different baggage with you as you climb it, but the reality is that there is no other way up the mountain except for the way that Jesus offers – love, sacrifice, humility, patience, peace, forgiveness, endurance, etc. God’s truth is written into reality and we all carry his image within us.
-Anytime someone looks for divine love, they will find whatever measure of that love and truth which they are able to hold.
+Anytime someone looks for divine love, they will find whatever measure of that love and truth they need.
 So there are many faith traditions which hold some measure of truth – nothing which you can’t also find in Christianity as well, to be sure.
-But I think this we do see so many commonalities between religions despite wildly different ideas about the reality of life and our spiritual existence.
+But I think this why we do see so many commonalities between religions despite wildly different ideas about the reality of life and our spiritual existence.

 Ultimately, I believe that the Christian faith is the truest, clearest, least encumbered revelation man has for how to walk that path, know it and understand it.
 It is without any doubt in my mind, the surest way to make the climb to God, to our salvation and to the redeemed world we’ve all been seeking.
+I could be wrong.
+But it’s the path I have taken and I’m kinda all-in at this point.
+Hopefully I’m right. ;)

 For those of you wondering, “but what about hell?”, please check out the series I did last year on just that topic.